zeroibc/my-mac-os/README.md

 - I always view my events from `Week` view.
 And show 5 days only with all 24h shown for all days.
 This lets me have a perspective over what I have to do now.
 What deadlines I have to complete soon.
 And gives me the freedom to adjust my schedule in light of upcoming deadlines and events.

 #### [Contexts](https://contexts.co) - Window switcher
-- Allows me to fuzzy search through all the currenly active windows that I have.
+- Allows me to fuzzy search through all the currently active windows that I have.
 <img src="https://i.imgur.com/q6nfG2P.png" width="500" alt="img">

 - Makes jumping to the right window I need effortless.
 I often may have many VS Code instances with different projects running and this lets me switch to the project I need in seconds.